cloudflare/cloudflare-docs/content/analytics/analytics-engine/get-started.md

 ## Data retention

-* Data will be stored in Workers Analytics Engine for 3 months.
-In future we hope to offer an option to have longer retention periods.
+* Data will be stored in Workers Analytics Engine for three months.
+In the future, we plan to offer longer retention periods.